IDEA-Research/DN-DETR/README.md

 [[Paper]](https://arxiv.org/abs/2201.12329)[[Code]](https://github.com/SlongLiu/DAB-DETR).

 ## LICNESE
-DAB-DETR is released under the Apache 2.0 license.
+DN-DETR is released under the Apache 2.0 license.
 Please see the [LICENSE](LICNESE) file for more information.

 Copyright (c) IDEA.
 All rights reserved.